 Your Baby at Week 7

 Though your baby is growing at an astronomical rate, it hasn’t added much to your weight yet.
-However, your uterus has doubled in size now and your baby has doubled in size since last week and is 10,000 times bigger than it was at conception one month ago!
+However, your 7 weeks pregnant ultrasound will show that your uterus has doubled in size now and your baby has doubled in size since last week and is 10,000 times bigger than it was at conception one month ago!

 - Your baby is about the size of a blueberry and technically still an embryo.
 Some of the big developments in this week:

 - Baby’s tiny fingers and toes are just beginning to form this week.
 The arms and legs grow longer and can even flex at the joints.